-The CapTech CBRN and Human Factors’ (CBRN) main objective is to support the strengthening of European armed forces' capability to safely operate in a CBRN environment while contributing to civilian-led crisis response operations if needed.
-Taking into account emerging CBRN threats, there is a strong need for specific defence R&T on CBRN as well as for monitoring and investigating developments in the military and security environments.
-The CBRN & HF CapTech works on these aspects in collaboration with other international institutions (e.g. European Space Agency (ESA)) and organisations (e.g. NATO, EU).
+The CapTech CBRN and Human Factors’ (CBRN & HF) main objective is to support the strengthening of European armed forces' capability to safely operate in a CBRN environment while contributing to civilian-led crisis response operations if needed.
+Considering emerging CBRN threats, strong need exists for specific defence R&T on CBRN, as well as for monitoring and investigating developments in the military and security environments.
+The CapTech CBRN & HF engages on these aspects in collaboration with other international institutions (e.g., European Space Agency [ESA]) and organisations (e.g. NATO, EU).

 The CapTech facilitates the process of enabling participating Member States to transform capability gaps into applied technology.
 Its activity covers underlying technologies in the following areas:

-Within the CapTech part focusing on Human Factors research and technology development, the activity covers the underlying technologies in the following areas:
+Within the CapTech’s component focusing on Human Factors research and technology development, the activity covers the underlying technologies in the following areas:

 The CBRN & HF CapTech meetings are held 3 times per year, with a duration of 2-4 days.
 All the information is shared in its Workspace.
-Prior or right after a CapTech meeting, a workshop or seminar might take place.
-The workshops are participative and their objectives are to achieve concrete outcomes, such as the preparation of a project or fulfilment of an extraordinary request.
+Prior, or right after a CapTech meeting, a workshop or seminar can take place.
+The workshops are participatory, and their objectives aim to achieve concrete outcomes, such as the preparation of a project or fulfilment of an extraordinary request.

-The CBRN Strategic Research Agenda (SRA) was approved in 2018 and currently the Human Factors SRA is being developed.
+The CBRN Strategic Research Agenda (SRA) was approved in 2018 and more recently the Human Factors SRA was finalized.

 Based on the SRAs, any CapTech member can propose ideas for new activities (projects, workshops, seminars, etc.) at any meeting.
 The active involvement of non-governmental members in proposing solutions for governmental needs, with a consistent and systematic ground for dialogue can definitely encourage cooperation.